Managing a high output stoma in IBD

 Key points

-• Stoma output can vary for a variety of reasons.
+• Stoma outputs can vary for a variety of reasons

-• If you have a high output stoma for more than 1-2 days seek advice from a doctor or Dietitian.
+• If you have a high output stoma for more than 1-2 days seek prompt advice from your doctor or an IBD Dietitian

-• A Dietitian can provide advice on what to eat and drink to modify your stoma output.
+• An IBD Dietitian can provide advice on what to eat and drink to modify your stoma output and ensure you remain hydrated

-This dietary resource developed by DECCAN provides general dietary information on stomas in Inflammatory Bowel Disease (IBD).
+This dietary resource developed by GI DREAM provides general dietary information on stomas in Inflammatory Bowel Disease (IBD).

 How much output should I expect from my stoma?